 Showcase your loved one’s favorite moments and materials with a memory table.
 A memory table is up to the host’s discretion.
 You can invite guests to write down their favorite memory for the family to read later.
 This can be a spot for symbols of condolences such as flowers, balloons, or thoughtful cards.

-Sift through our website to get a wholesome idea of our services and products.
+Browse our website to get an idea of our services and products.
 We thank you in advance for considering our memorial products to be used in addition to your funeral arrangements.
+Please contact us if you need assistance or more information.